fiee/croisee/README.rst

 Bugs / Todo
 -----------

-* If the first fields of the grid are empty, text is shifted left after saving.
-  (Problem of the text format used for saving; replace space with underscore.)
 * only German keyboards work well; seems we use key codes instead of character codes
 * word numbers are rather small in Mozilla (and probably other browsers than WebKit-based)
 * admin: if adding to an existing dict, disable other fields